-- The commodity composition has negative effect to the growth of 2. export of natural-resources-intensive manufactured Indonesia's products in most of research periods in both of export destination The commodity composition did not contribute to the countries. natural-resources-intensive of Indonesia's export of growth manufactured products.
+- 2. The commodity composition has negative effect to the growth of Indonesia's export of natural-resources-intensive manufactured products in most of research periods in both of export destination countries.
+The commodity composition did not contribute to the growth of Indonesia's export of natural-resources-intensive manufactured products.
 The commodity composition effect is the smallest contributor the growth of Indonesia's export of naturalresources-intensive manufactured products to both of Singapore and South Korea. - 3.
 The competitiveness has positive effect to the growth of Indonesia's export of natural-resources-intensive manufactured products in most of research periods in both of export destination countries.
 The competitiveness contributes to the growth of Indonesia's export of natural-resources-intensive manufactured products.
 The competitiveness is the biggest contributor to the growth of Indonesia's export of natural-resources-intensive manufactured products to Singapore.
-The competitiveness is the second contributor to the growth of Indonesia's export of natural-resources-intensive manufactured products to the growth of Indonesia's export of natural-resources-intensive manufactured products to products to South Korea.
+The competitiveness is the second contributor to the growth of Indonesia's export of natural-resources-intensive manufactured products to the growth of Indonesia's export of natural-resources-intensive manufactured products to product to the growth of Indonesia's export of natural-resources-intensive manufactured products to Singapore.
+The competitiveness is the second contributor to the growth of Indonesia's export of natural-resources-intensive manufactured products to South Korea.